fluidinfo/flimp/docs/csv.rst

 Bad
 +++

-Here are some examples (and explanations thereof) of what won't work.
+Here are some examples of what won't work.

 The following won't work because there are *no headers*::